Home

 Judging sexual strategy from faces

-A research paper currently published in Evolution and Human Behavior
+research paper currently published in Evolution and Human Behavior shows that we

-orientation inventory (SOI) which asks about past sexual behaviour
+the sociosexual orientation inventory (SOI) which asks about past sexual

-generally keen on casual sex) and those with high scores (who tend to
+keen on casual sex) and those with high scores (who tend to have had more

-‘high SOI’ women.
-In fact, even other women thought that
+the ‘high SOI’ women.
+In fact, even other women thought that high SOI females

 Furthermore, high SOI men were also viewed as looking more masculine.